StarRocks/starrocks/docs/sql-reference/sql-statements/Utility/DESCRIBE.md

 You can use the statement to perform the following operations:

 - View the schema of a table stored in your StarRocks cluster, along with the type of the [sort key](https://docs.starrocks.com/en-us/latest/table_design/Sort_key) and [materialized view](https://docs.starrocks.com/en-us/latest/using_starrocks/Materialized_view) of the table.
-- View the schema of a table stored in an external data source, such as Apache Hive™, Apache Iceberg, or Apache Hudi.
+- View the schema of a table stored in the following external data sources: Apache Hive™, Apache Iceberg, and Apache Hudi.
 Note that you can perform this operation only in StarRocks 2.4 and later versions.

 ## Syntax